Updated on August 20, 2019 | Parts of Speech

-Who as a relative pronoun: “The old man [who always comes in here on Thursdays] did not order his usual drink today.”
+Relative pronoun: “The old man [who always comes in here on Thursdays] did not order his usual drink today.”

-Who as an interrogative pronoun: “Who always comes in here on Thursdays?”
+Interrogative pronoun: “Who always comes in here on Thursdays?”

-In the phrase, “This day is perfect,” this is not a pronoun because it is directly followed by the noun day.
-The word day is the subject; the word this simply determines that it is the current day that is being discussed.
-For similar reasons, this is not a pronoun in the phrase, “I can’t handle this situation.”
+This is not a pronoun because it is directly followed by a noun (day).
+The word day is the subject of this sentence.
+The word this simply indicates which day is being discussed.

-If this sentence is rephrased as “Few people have gotten this far,” the word few is no longer the subject of the phrase.
-People is the subject, and the word few describes the relative amount of people being discussed and is, therefore, a determinative.
+The word few is no longer the subject of the phrase.
+People is the subject.
+Few merely describes the relative amount of people being discussed.

 Aarts, B. (2011).
 Oxford modern English grammar.
 New York, NY: Oxford University Press.